 Jennifer Spence is an Arctic Initiative Senior Fellow at the Harvard Kennedy School's Belfer Center for Science and International Affairs with expertise related to sustainable development, international governance, institutional effectiveness, and public policy.
 Spence has a particular passion for working with Northerners to understand and respond to the opportunities and challenges facing the Arctic region.

-Spence is also the Executive Secretary of the Arctic Council’s Sustainable Development Working Group and an Adjunct Professor with Carleton University’s Northern Studies Graduate Program.
+Spence is also an Adjunct Professor with Carleton University’s Northern Studies Graduate Program and was the Executive Secretary of the Arctic Council’s Sustainable Development Working Group until 2023.

 Previously, she worked for 18 years with the Government of Canada in senior positions related to resource management, conflict and change management, strategic planning, and leadership development.